Systems Thinking explained

 Synthesis

 Synthesis refers to combining two or more things to create something new.
-Synthesis, unlike analysis, is the primary goal of systems thinking.
+Synthesis, unlike analysis, is the primary goal.
 Analysis fits more into a reductionist worldview, where the world or systems are divided into parts.
 Synthesis is the ability to see interconnectedness.

 Feedback loops